 Learn about the traditions of bygone days

 The Museum is promising an updated programme of events that will include a variety of craft demonstrations and workshops, children’s activities, musical entertainment as well as a tented food market.

 Féile na Tuaithe – Turlough Park is a natural extension of the Museum’s purpose of bringing families together to enjoy quality time and learn about the traditions of bygone days.

-“The wonderful atmosphere, and the tens of thousands of people who came in the past, are testament of the Museum’s success in creating an enjoyable celebration of all that is best in Irish craftsmanship.
+“The wonderful atmosphere and the tens of thousands of people who came in the past are a testament to the Museum’s success in creating an enjoyable celebration of all that is best in Irish craftsmanship.
 I look forward to the same again this coming May.”

 Food Producers in two separate marquees

 Food will be a central focus of Féile na Tuaithe 2014, emphasising premium quality artisan fare, both traditional and contemporary.
 Producers from Mayo and the region are invited to participate.